| | |

 “I showed up for myself today.”

-2. See What’s Good Before It’s Gone
+2. Notice What’s Good While It’s Here

 Take a walk or sit outside.
 Notice what you often miss: birdsong, warm light, the way the wind moves the trees.
 Let yourself feel the gift of it.